Change the gateway used in a dataflow project

 Modify authentication

 To modify the credentials used against your data source, select Get data in the Power Query editor ribbon to launch the Choose data source dialog box, then define a new or existing connection to your data source.
-In this example, the connector that's used is the Folder connector.
+In this example, the Folder connector is used.

-Once in Connection settings, create a new connection or select or modify a different connection for your data source.
+Once in Connect to a data source, create a new connection or select or modify a different connection for your data source.

-After defining the connection details, select Next at the bottom-right corner and validate that your query is loading in the Power Query editor.
+After defining the connection details, select Next and validate that your query is loading in the Power Query editor.

 Note